-Myeongdong shopping street which is located in the centre of Seoul is wide, colorful and surrounded with major fashion brand stores, cafes, restaurants and much more.
+Myeongdong shopping street which is located in the centre of Seoul is wide, colorful and surrounded with major fashion brand stores, cafes, restaurants and much more, which makes it such a popular destination for TEFL workers and tourists.
 It is quite photogenic, especially during night time, and is unique to Seoul as you won’t find any similar streets.
 The vast amount of signs, lights, vendors trying to grab your attention and people can be overwhelming.

 Most major fashion brands have their flagship store in Myeongdong but don’t forget to look up as smaller restaurants and cafes are located on the 2nd floors.

 Don’t limit yourself to the main street in Myeongdong only as you’ll miss out on lots of interesting smaller stores.
 Venture out into the back alleys and try out different types of street food which is so typical to Korea.